Trump sues Wall Street Journal and media mogul Rupert Murdoch over reporting on Epstein ties

 The outlet described the contents of the letter but did not publish a photo showing it entirely or provide details on how it came to learn about it.

-WASHINGTON (AP) — The Justice Department asked a federal court on Friday to unseal grand jury transcripts in Jeffrey Epstein's case at the direction of President Donald Trump amid a firestorm over the administration's handling of records related to the wealthy financier.
+In the lawsuit, Trump takes issue with that fact.
+The defendants, it attests, “failed to attach the letter, failed to attach the alleged drawing, failed to show proof that President Trump authored or signed any such letter, and failed to explain how this purported letter was obtained."

-The move — coming a day after a Wall Street Journal story put a spotlight on Trump's relationship with Epstein — seeks to contain a growing controversy that has engulfed the administration since it announced that it would not be releasing more government files from Epstein's sex trafficking case.
+“The reason for those failures is because no authentic letter or drawing exists,” it goes on to charge, alleging that the "Defendants concocted this story to malign President Trump’s character and integrity and deceptively portray him in a false light.”

-Deputy Attorney General Todd Blanche filed motions urging the court to unseal the Epstein transcripts as well as those in the case against British socialite Ghislaine Maxwell, who was convicted of luring teenage girls to be sexually abused by Epstein.
+Earlier Friday, Deputy Attorney General Todd Blanche filed motions in a separate federal court urging them to unseal the Epstein transcripts as well as those in the case against Maxwell, who was convicted of luring teenage girls to be sexually abused by Epstein.
 Epstein killed himself in 2019 shortly after his arrest while awaiting trial.

 The Justice Department's announcement that it would not be making public any more Epstein files enraged parts of Trump's base in part because members of his own administration had hyped the expected release and stoked conspiracies around the well-connected financier.